aplteam/Cider/docs/Cider-User-Guide.md

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

+### Configuration

+Every Cider project has a configuration file called `cider.config` that is saved in the root of the project's folder.

+Cider may also have a global configuration file that can be used to define settings that effect all projects.
+It's also named `cider.config` but referred to as the _global_ Cider config file.

+This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
+For example, for a user JohnDoe the path would be C:\Users\JohnDoe\.cider, on Linux it would be /home/JohnDoe/.cider etc.

+This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved and the file `cider.config.template` that is used as a template when a new project is created.

 ### CreateProject

 With `]Cider.CreateProject` any folder that does not yet host a file `cider.config` can be transformed into a Cider project.
 (You may specify the `-acceptConfig` flag to override this default behaviour and make Cider accept an already existing file `cider.config`)